hypersign-protocol/interchain-web3-reputation/README.md

 ## Directories

 - `airdrop` - Contracts and Frontend related to Airdrop DApp
+- `activities` - It consists of example Activity contracts along with `activity` package
-- `reputation-dashboard` - Contracts and Frontend related to Web3 reputation
+- `reputation-dashboard` - Contracts and Frontend related to Web3 reputation dashboard
 - `osmosis` - Contracts that are meant to be deployed on the osmosis chain